 There are no brokerage fees or listing fees that the seller is taking into consideration when they are selling.
-For this reason sometimes direct deals will be done at a lower multiple than a brokered deal.
+For this reason, direct deals can sometimes be done at a lower multiple than a brokered deal.

-If the seller is inexperienced the process can turn from efficient to very inefficient and without a broker to assist the seller you will be stuck handholding them through the process
+If the seller is inexperienced, then the process can turn from efficient to very inefficient.
+Additionally, without a broker to assist the seller, you will be stuck handholding them through the process.

-Brokers have an incentive to not get a reputation for having poor quality listings with incorrect data.
-Although even with a broker it is still 100% buyer beware and you need to do your own research with a direct deal you are the only one coordinating with the seller and this means that data collection to do proper due diligence can be more time consuming.
+Brokers have an incentive not to get a reputation for having poor quality listings with incorrect data.
+Although even with a broker, it is still 100% buyer beware and you need to do your own research with a direct deal.You are the only one coordinating with the seller, and this means that the data collection involved for proper due diligence can be more time-consuming.